 It is the intention of the OhioHealth Chiller and its staff to provide a safe and positive environment for all skaters.
+Freestyle sessions are intended for figure skaters and basic skills skaters in a lesson.
 In addition to showing respect and good manners, please review and abide by the following rules while skating on the ice.

 Guest Coaching Policy